jvalenzuela/atform/doc/source/cli.rst

 Specifying test identifers in the command line uses the same format they appear in the output PDFs: one or more integers separated by periods.
-If :py:func:`atform.set_id_depth` has been used to create sections, an entire section can be selected by abbreviating the identifier to include only the desired section.
-For example, if the ID depth is 3, listing ``5.9`` on the command line will include all section 5.9 content, i.e., tests 5.9.1, ..., 5.9.\ *x*.
+If :py:func:`atform.section` has been used to create sections, an entire section can be selected by abbreviating the identifier to include only the desired section.
+For example, listing ``5.9`` on the command line will include all section 5.9 content, i.e., tests 5.9.1, ..., 5.9.\ *x*.